-F) GOODWILL AND OTHER INTANGIBLE ASSETS
+G) GOODWILL AND OTHER INTANGIBLE ASSETS

-On April 1, 2009, the Company adopted CICA Handbook Section 3064 - Goodwill and Intangible Assets.
+On April 1, 2009, the Company adopted the Canadian Institute of Chartered Accountants ("CICA") Handbook Section 3064 - Goodwill and Intangible Assets.
 This new standard provides guidance on the recognition, measurement, presentation, and disclosure of goodwill and other intangible assets.
 The adoption of this standard did not have a material impact on the Company's consolidated financial statements.